+Parameter Limit

-Parameter Limit E. coli /100 ml None detected in at least 75% of samples in a calendar month and 126/100 ml single sample maximum.
-Turbidity, NTU Not to exceed 3 NTU as a monthly average and not to exceed 5 NTU in more than 5 percent of the individual analytical results during any calendar month.
+E. coli/100 ml None detected in at least 75% of samples in a calendar month and 126/100 ml single sample maximum.

+Turbidity, NTU Not to exceed 3 NTU as a monthly average and not to exceed results during any calendar month.